 St John’s Church where Malvina Wells is buried.
 Her grave stone reads “For upwards of 70 years a faithful servant and friend in the family of Mrs MacRae.”

-While slavery was still legal on Scottish soil, adverts appeared in the papers for both the sale of enslaved people and rewards for the return of runaway slaves.
+Even though the Tumbling Lassie case of 1687 had already declared slavery illegal in Scotland, it was still assumed to be legal on Scottish soil.
+As such, adverts appeared in the papers for both the sale of enslaved people and rewards for the return of runaway slaves.
 An advert from the Edinburgh Evening Courant, dated February 13, 1727, stated:

 Run away on the 7th instant from Dr Gustavus Brown’s Lodgings in Glasgow, a Negro Woman, named Ann, being about 18 Years of Age, with a green Gown and a Brass Collar about her Neck, on which are engraved these words [“Gustavus Brown in Dalkieth his Negro, 1726.”]
 Whoever apprehends her, so as she may be recovered, shall have two Guineas Reward, and necessary Charges allowed by Laurence Dinwiddie Junior Merchant in Glasgow, or by James Mitchelson Jeweller in Edinburgh.